See Approved Uses, Important Safety Information, and Prescribing Information

 - Women who are currently pregnant or nursing

-- See Boxed Warning in bold type above
+- See Boxed Warning

 - Avoid damage during surgery: Care should be taken to avoid the use of excessive force and to minimize handling of the implant.
 Forcing of implants through too small an opening or applying concentrated localized pressure on the implants may result in localized weakening of the breast implant shell, potentially leading to shell damage and possible implant rupture.
 An incision should be of appropriate length to accommodate the style, size, and profile of the implants.
 Use care when using surgical instruments in proximity with the breast implant